 They say history repeats itself.
 That it has done so in my “short” lifetime, well, I can’t think of the the right adjective to describe it right now.
 Music from the 1960s and early 1970s aptly and sadly applies today, reflecting a repeating history that in my opinion doesn’t reflect well upon our country.

-For the record, and this is no surprise to those who follow my blog, Beverly’s Thoughts, I’m socially progressive.
-Or as the far-right derisively demonize us, a “lefty liberal.”
+For the record, and this is no surprise to those who follow my blog, Beverly’s Thoughts, I’m mostly conservative politically, yet socially progressive.
+Or as the socially far-right may derisively demonize, a “lefty liberal.”
+I don’t identify as such.
 As for fiscal policy, I’m pragmatic.
 Capitalism is a good system when greed is held in check.
-I reject nationalism and understand like most educated and rational people that we are a global community — structurally, economically and collectively as human beings sharing space on this small third rock from the sun.
+I love my country, but I reject nationalism and understand like most educated and rational people that we are a global community — structurally, economically and collectively as human beings sharing space on this small third rock from the sun.

-With the current nationalist and authoritarian in the White House and the emergence(y) of ultra-right-wing forces, I long for the days of the old Republican establishment on the other side of the aisle.
-Though I’m not sure just how “compassionate” it turned out, deep breath, I want Republicans to embrace George W. Bush’s “compassionate conservatism.”
+With the current nationalist and authoritarian posture of ultra-right-wing forces, I long for the days of the Republican establishment.
+Though I’m not sure just how “compassionate” it turned out, I want Republicans to embrace George W. Bush’s “compassionate conservatism.”

-More and more over the past 14 months my mind has drifted back to a time in my youth when the cry for social justice and political change was in the streets and in the music.
+More and more over the past year or so my mind has drifted back to a time in my youth when the cry for social justice and political change was in the streets and in the music.
 The song reflected in the title of this op-ed piece speaks to me about the conviction turned into action during that earlier turbulent period in our history.

 The song performed by Peter, Paul and Mary was originally written and performed by the then-lone-voice of Pete Seeger, folk singer, social justice protagonist, and economic fairness advocate.
 Seeger followed in the courageous, albeit character-flawed, footsteps of Woody Guthrie.